On equivariant homotopy theory for model categories

 \section{Transferring model category structures along a set of left adjoints}

-An important method to equip a category with a model structure is by transfer along a left adjoint from a cofibrantly generated model category, which we generalize here to transfer along a set of adjoints.
+An important method to equip a category with a model structure is by transfer along a left adjoint from a cofibrantly generated model category, which we generalize here to transfer along a set of adjoints without passing through products of model categories.
 First, we recall the terminology of cofibrantly generated model categories in reverse order, using terms that will be introduced subsequently.

 A model category $\C$ is \emph{cofibrantly generated} if there exist sets $I$ and $J$ of morphisms of $\C$ that permit the small object argument, such that the acyclic fibrations are the maps that have the right lifting property with respect to $I$ and the fibrations are the maps that have the right lifting property with respect to $J$.
 The morphisms of $I$ are called \emph{generating cofibrations} and the morphisms of $J$ are called \emph{generating acyclic cofibrations}.
 A set $K$ of morphisms in a cocomplete category \emph{permits the small object argument} if the domain of every element of $K$ is small relative to the class of relative $K$-cell complexes.
 A \emph{relative $K$-cell complex} is a transfinite composition of pushouts of elements of $K$, and we denote the class of relative $K$-cell complexes by $K\text{-cell}$.
-For a definition of smallness relative to a class of morphims, we refer to \cite[2.1.3]{hovey}.
+For a definition of smallness relative to a class of morphisms, we refer to \cite[2.1.3]{hovey}.
 In our cases, this definition agrees with \cite[10.4.1]{hirschhorn}, as we consider only classes of morphisms that form a subcategory and that are closed under transfinite composition.